anirudh24seven/material-guidelines/07_Patterns/16_Settings.md

     3. Technical jargon, unless it's widely understood by your target audience
 2. Secondary text
   1. Secondary text is optional.
 If the label is sufficient on its own, don't add a secondary text description.
+  2. Switch or checkbox settings
+    1. Settings that require precise descriptions may add a single-line description underneath the settings label.
+    2. Descriptions should:
+      1. Convey what happens when a setting is enabled
+      2. Use words that don't already appear in the label
+  3. Settings that require longer explanations may add a description on a second screen.
+  4. All other settings
+    1. For non-switch settings, secondary text should show the current status of a setting only.
+  5. Setting defaults
+    1. The initial value for each setting should:
+      1. Represent the default most users would choose
+      2. Be neutral and pose little risk
+      3. Use less battery or mobile data
+      4. Only interrupt when important

+### Writing guidelines
+1. Be direct and understandable.
+2. Indicate status with specific details placed within the appropriate context.
+3. Use keywords that describe settings accurately.
+4. Use familiar acronyms when there aren’t better alternatives.
+Convey how and why an unfamiliar setting exists.